Betterment/with_transactional_lock/README.md

   acquisition sequence

-In contrast, when using a try-based strategy your ability to acquire a lock will get worse at higher levels of concurrency.
-You'll spend more time spinning in application code issuing requests for a lock instead of waiting on I/O (possibly allowing another thread to use the CPU).
+In contrast, when using a try-based strategy your ability to acquire a lock can get worse at higher levels of concurrency.
+You may spend more time spinning in application code issuing requests for a lock instead of waiting on I/O (possibly allowing another thread to use the CPU).